arskom/spyne/doc/source/tutorial/sqlalchemy.rst

 SQLAlchemy Integration
 ----------------------

+This tutorial builds on the :ref:`tutorial-user-manager` tutorial.
+If you haven't done so, we recommended you to read it first.

 Let's try a more complicated example than storing our data in a mere dictionary.

 The following example shows how to integrate SQLAlchemy and Rpclib objects, and